 The employee experience

 Macfarlane Group strives to make our workplace one in which individuals feel challenged, fulfilled and able to achieve their full potential.
 The Group invests in training in order to best equip individuals with the skills and knowledge required to provide an outstanding tailored service to our customers and fulfil their personal potential.
-On average, in 2016 each employee was engaged in 11 hours of formal training.
+On average, in 2017 each employee was engaged in 11.5 hours of formal training.
+This figure has shown a slight increase from recent years, due to Macfarlane Group engaging with Apprenticeship Schemes during 2017.

 Employee engagement is an ongoing feature of our business.
 Through performance appraisals, business update sessions and informal review meetings a platform is provided for employee participation and involvement.
 Employee Surveys are conducted throughout the business providing a constructive method of feedback.
-In addition, and to support consistent employee engagement we run a number of forums, both role-specific and, business specific.
-These forums have worked to provide a voice for our employees, to engage in an open two-way dialogue and have their views/ideas heard.
+In addition, and to support consistent employee engagement we run a number of functional forums and feedback workshops, both role specific and business specific.
+These forums provide an opportunity for our employees, to engage in an open two-way dialogue on topics that are important to everyone, including business performance, strategic targets and the overall wellbeing of our employees.

 Macfarlane Group provides interactive tools and resources to employees via mechanisms such as iPads providing employees with the ability to gain information, advise and provide feedback instantly, supporting the continued aim of enhancing the customer experience.

-A breakdown by gender of the Directors, Senior Managers and all employees of the Group at 31 December 2016 is summarised above.
+The gender breakdown of Directors, Senior Managers and other Group employees at 31 December 2017 is shown below:

-- Engagement – Macfarlane Group recognises the importance of meaningful communication and consultation in maintaining good employee relations.
-This is achieved through formal and informal meetings across all business units as referred to earlier.
+• Engagement – Macfarlane Group recognises the importance of meaningful communication and consultation in maintaining good employee relations.
+This is achieved through formal and informal meetings across all business units.

-- Anti-bribery and corruption – Macfarlane Group has an antibribery and corruption policy, which is supplemented by a gift register and an associated policy on accepting gifts.
+• Anti-Bribery & Corruption – Macfarlane Group has an anti-bribery and corruption policy, which is supplemented by a gift register and an associated policy on accepting gifts.